19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (CHAPTER 163A)

-Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Acts and statutory provisions.
+Notes:—Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Acts and statutory provisions.
 The references are provided for convenience of users and are not part of the Act:

-California Corp Code,
+California Corp Code, UPA 1994

 :